-- Maintaining documented procedures of the control of risk and provision of suitable information, training and supervision. - Maintaining an appropriate system for recording health and safety incidents and identifying preventative measures against recurrence. - Preparing contingency plans to secure business continuity where there is a potential for an event to have a major impact upon the council's ability to function. - Monitor arrangements continually and seek continuous improvement.
+- Maintaining documented procedures of the control of risk and provision of suitable information, training and supervision. - Maintaining an appropriate system for recording health and safety incidents and identifying preventative measures against recurrence. - Preparing contingency plans to secure business continuity where there is a potential for an event to have a major impact upon the council's ability to function. - Maintaining regular performance management of risk.

+Deleted: Monitor arrangements continually and seek continuous improvement